Herring-UGAECSE-2920/Class-Instructions/deliverables/deliverable13.md

 > Note: This deliverable grade is what we will use to determine your "minimum to be considered for" grade for this class.
 It will be based on the modes you and your team were able to complete during the semester, and how well those modes were implemented as well as the quality of your user manual and techincal documentation.

+# Summary

+In summary, for this week you need to:

+1. Submit your **D** deliverable (Final Demonstration Video) to the Design Deliverables 13 assignment folder on ELC.
+You should also make sure your Github is up-to-date with the code running on your Pi, as we'll be looking at your code during the grading process (leave plenty of comments!).

+4. Update your User Manual and Technical Documentation.
+This should be getting close to final, your User Manual is due on April 26th, and your Techincal Manual/Report is due on April 30th.

+5. Submit your Weekly Project Management Report to the Deliverable 13 assignment folder on ELC.